LOJK10248U Economic Valuation Methods and Cost-Benefit Analysis

 - Discounting and risk

-- Relevant case studies to illustrate the application of valuation methods and cost-benefit analysis in practice.
+- Relevant case studies to illustrate the application of economic valuation methods and CBA in practice.

 The central themes of the course are the methodologies and techniques applied in economic valuation and cost-benefit analyses and the underlying economic theory.
-Economic valuation and cost-benefit analysis are being increasingly applied as support for environmental policy decisions.
+Economic valuation and cost-benefit analysis are being increasingly applied as support for environmental policy decisions, often in a sustainability context.
 These analytical tools are also often applied in the fields of health, transportation and marketing.
 The skills and competencies acquired in this course are relevant for employment in private companies, public administrations, research, consultancies and non-governmental organisations.